cyberark/secretless-broker/README.md

 **Note:** the [GitHub releases page](https://github.com/cyberark/secretless-broker/releases) will also show `pre-releases`, which have not yet been promoted to stable.

 ### GitHub repository
-The code on `master` in the project's GitHub repository represents the development work done since the previous GitHub tag.
+The code on `main` in the project's GitHub repository represents the development work done since the previous GitHub tag.
 It is possible to build Secretless from source (see [our contributing guidelines](#development) for more info), but for regular use we recommend using the `stable` Docker image from DockerHub or an official GitHub release.

 ### Stable release definition
 Stable components (eg service connectors, credential providers, etc.) of Secretless meet the core acceptance criteria: